kickenad/herodark/README.md

-# My Dapp
+# HERO DARK

-This project is for the blockchain application My Dapp.
+This project is for the blockchain application Hero Dark.
 It contains code for the Smart Contract, web-based dapp and NodeJS server.

 # Pre-requisites

-In order to develop and build "My Dapp," the following pre-requisites must be installed:
+In order to develop and build "Hero Dark," the following pre-requisites must be installed:

 * [Visual Studio Code](https://code.visualstudio.com/download) (or any IDE for editing Javascript)
 * [NodeJS](https://nodejs.org/en/download/)